dtudk/pythonsupport-page/docs/index.rst

 .. _homepage-reference:

-.. pythonsupport documentation master file, created by sphinx-quickstart on Mon Aug  7 12:41:08 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. meta::
    :description: Technical University of Denmark (DTU) Python Installation Support
    :keywords: dtudk, dtu, support, python, python3, pip, pip3, conda, venv, virtualenv